Ídolos (Brazilian TV series): Season 1

 The first season premiered on April 5, 2006.
 The auditions were held in five cities: Recife, Rio de Janeiro, Brasília, São Paulo and Porto Alegre.

 In the final, shown on July 27, 2006, Leandro Lopes defeated Lucas Poletto, winning the show.

 The contestant who was more times among the bottom three was Vanessa Oliveira.
-She surviving the elimination five times and was finally eliminated at the final four stage.
+She survived elimination five times and was finally eliminated at the final four stage.

-The season produced the first ever all male final three and was the first season aired on SBT.
+The season produced the first ever all male final and was the first season aired on SBT.

 Season 2

 The season premiered on March 28, 2007.
-The auditions were held in five cities: Salvador, Belém do Pará, Belo Horizonte, Campinas and Florianópolis.
+The auditions were held in five cities: Salvador, Belém, Belo Horizonte, Campinas and Florianópolis.

 In the final, shown on August 16, 2007, Thaeme Mariôto defeated Shirley Carvalho, winning the show.

 The contestant who was more times among the bottom three was Lenny Bellard.
-She surviving the elimination four times and was finally eliminated at the final three stage.
+She survived elimination four times and was finally eliminated at the final three stage.

-The season produced the first ever all female final three and was the last season aired on SBT.
+The season produced the first ever all female final and was the last season aired on SBT.
 Thaeme Mariôto is currently the only woman to win the show.
 After this season so far (2011) no female contestant managed to reach the top 2 again.

 Season 3

 The third season premiered on August 19, 2008, The auditions were held in four cities: Porto Alegre, Salvador, Rio de Janeiro and São Paulo.

 In the final, shown on December 17, 2008, Rafael Barreto defeated Rafael Bernardo, winning the show.

 The contestants who were more times among the bottom three were Lorena Chaves, Nanda Garcia and Maria Christina.
-They surviving the elimination two times and were finally eliminated at the final six, five and three stage respectively.
+They survived the elimination twice and were finally eliminated at the final six, five and three stage respectively.

 This was the first season aired on Rede Record.
 It was also the first that the final three contestants aren't from the same gender.

 Season 4

 The fourth season premiered on August 18, 2009.
 The auditions were held in five cities: Curitiba, Belo Horizonte, Fortaleza, São Paulo and Rio de Janeiro.

 In the final, shown on December 16, 2009, Saulo Roston (eliminated in Ídolos Brazil third season's Top 30) defeated Diego Moraes, winning the show.

 The contestants who were more times among the bottom three were Dani Morais and Priscila Borges.
-They surviving the elimination two times and were finally eliminated at the final five and four stage respectively.
+They survived elimination twice and were finally eliminated at the final five and four stage respectively.

 This was the second season aired on Rede Record.